nabilweq/Gramoday-Task/README.md

 }
 ```

-There have two type response :
+There will be have two type response :
 1. For a successfull request it will send back the report testDetails
 2. If the request was invalid it will send back a error message